Festival of Learning and Teaching

 Pro Vice-Chancellor (Student Learning)

-Professor Sian Bayne, Professor of Digital Education at the University of Edinburgh, Director of Education at the Edinburgh Futures Institute and Assistant Principal for Digital Education
+Sian Bayne is Professor of Digital Education and Director of Education at the Edinburgh Futures Institute, the University of Edinburgh.

-Sian Bayne is Professor of Digital Education and Director of Education at the Edinburgh Futures Institute (https://efi.ed.ac.uk/).
-She directs the Centre for Research in Digital Education (http://www.de.ed.ac.uk/) at the University of Edinburgh, where her research is currently focused on higher education futures, interdisciplinary approaches to researching digital education and digital pedagogy.
+She directs the Centre for Research in Digital Education at the University of Edinburgh, where her research is currently focused on higher education futures, interdisciplinary approaches to researching digital education and digital pedagogy.
 She is also Assistant Principal for Digital Education at the university.
-She is one of the authors of The Manifesto for Teaching Online, recently published by MIT Press (https://sianbayne.net/countdown-the-manifesto-for-teaching-online-book-is-out-in-september/).
-She led the Near Future Teaching project to design a values-based future for digital education, the final report of which is available here (https://www.nearfutureteaching.ed.ac.uk/outcomes/).
-More information about her work is on her web site at: http://sianbayne.net

 Sian gives regular keynotes on the future of digital education, publishes widely and has conducted research funded by UKRI, Erasmus+, AdvanceHE and NESTA.

 Day 2 | Keynote speaker: Dr Julie Greenwood.
 EdPlus@Arizona State University: Pathways for success through social innovation.